 - Seek shelter in cool places.

-- Light clothing, heavy sunscreen.
+- Wear light clothing, heavy sunscreen.

 Choose lightweight, light-colored, and breathable fabrics (such as cotton), as well as broad-spectrum sunscreen (with protection from both UVA and UVB sun rays) to protect you and your child from the heat and potential sun-related skin damage.
 Hats and umbrellas can be used to limit exposure to harmful rays.

 - Drink lots of fluids.

 Remember to drink plenty of liquids, regardless of your activity level.
 Check your baby’s diaper for concentrated (dark in color) urine, which can indicate dehydration.
 Fluids should be drunk before, during and after being exposed to extreme heat.
 Also avoid hot meals as they may increase body heat.

 Learn symptoms and signs of heat-related illnesses/conditions such as heat stroke, exhaustion, cramps, and severe sunburn.
 If children show these symptoms, seek medical assistance immediately.
 Refer to the CDC website for a complete list of health conditions caused by extreme heat exposure, and how to remedy them.